Quantum Complexity Theory

 Assignments

 These lecture notes are intended to be a comprehensive reflection of the course material.
-They will be updated throughout the quarter.
+They will be updated throughout the quarter (last updated: 11/19/24).
 When possible, I have also included links below to other resources for specific topics.

 Lecture 1 Foundations of quantum mechanics pg 1-5